 Snap pics, shoot a video, and add 140 characters of clever.
-While you’re at it, like the likes that liked what your previous posts.
+While you’re at it, like the likes that liked your previous posts.
 At this rate, your energy will be zapped before you get into the office!
 After all, it’s only social media.
 While many outsiders find it hard to believe that you get paid to do something everybody is doing in their spare time, for free, you know the real deal.

 Being a social media manager is the iceberg of marketing and communications.
 Your goals are set by the entire company, from HR to the CEO to the Sales team, and everyone in between.
 Your day is dictated by left and right brain demands, internal and external constituencies, creative campaigns and analytical assignments, simultaneously.